Joseph Robert Miller: First murders and trial

-On October 25, 1977, 31-year-old convicted prostitute Martha Ryan, also known as Martha E. Kowalski, was reported missing from Chicago.
+On October 25, 1977, 31-year-old convicted sex worker Martha Ryan, also known as Martha E. Kowalski, was reported missing from Chicago.
 After interviewing witnesses, police learned that Ryan was last seen in the company of an unknown young man driving an orange Chevrolet Vega.
 Eight days later, her body, which was wrapped up in a blanket, was found in some bushes outside a liquor store in Skokie, not far from Miller's home.

 Due to the fact he and his car matched the description of the man last seen in Ryan's company, Miller was brought to the police station for interrogation.
 On the following day, Skokie police discovered the body of 22-year-old Ann Iecile Maxham, who had multiple convictions for prostitution.
-While investigating her killing, officers were approached by a prostitute who claimed to have known the victim, claiming that both Miller and his wife, Marsha, frequently used their services and that she herself had been in their company on several occasions.
+While investigating her killing, officers were approached by a sex worker who claimed to have known the victim, claiming that both Miller and his wife, Marsha, frequently used their services and that she herself had been in their company on several occasions.
 On the basis of this testimony, Miller was arrested and charged with the two murders on November 5, 1977.

 While he was in custody, police obtained a search warrant for Miller's apartment and car, discovering evidence that implicated in an armed robbery in Skokie; a kidnapping in Cook County and aggravated battery in DuPage County.
 He was also the prime suspect in several other murders dating back to October 1976.

 During the subsequent trial, the court established that there had been procedural errors during the search of Miller's arrest and search of his property, with the judge granting a motion by his attorneys to suppress some of the prosecution's evidence.
 As his wife also refused to testify against him, the Cook County Prosecutor's Office offered a plea deal to Miller: in exchange for dismissing the kidnapping and aggravated battery charges, which carried the death penalty, he could plead guilty to robbery and be given a lesser sentence.
 Miller accepted their proposal, and after his conviction, he was sentenced to 30 years imprisonment with a chance of parole after serving 15 years.